 However, if you take that same report and load it up properly with source citations (those little indicators that show that you are borrowing information and that show from whom), everybody is all the more impressed—plus they're not secretly thinking you're a shady character.

 A documented report (one that has source indicators in it) says to readers that you've done your homework, that you're up on this field, that you approach these things professionally—that you are no slouch.

-Note: For format on citing Internet and Web information sources, see
+Note: For format on citing books, articles, Internet and other information sources, see these resources:

 APA Documentation.
 From Austin Community College.